Linearity and indiscreteness of amalgamated products of hyperbolic groups

 Our remaining non-linearity results will follow from a general lemma about representations of superrigid lattices.
-As in Section \ref{s:superrigidity}, let $G$ be a real semisimple linear group which is either of rank $>1$ or isogeneous to $\Sp(k,1), k\geq 2$ or $\mathrm F_4^{-20}$ and let $\Gamma$ be a lattice in $G$.
+As in Section \ref{s:superrigidity}, let $G$ be a real semisimple linear group which is either of rank at least two or isogeneous to $\Sp(k,1), k\geq 2$, or $\mathrm F_4^{(-20)}$ and let $\Gamma$ be a lattice in $G$.

 \begin{lemma} Let $W$ be a subgroup of $G$.
 Let $\rho_1: \Gamma \rightarrow \GL(r,{\bf k})$ and $\rho_2:\Gamma \to \GL(r,{\bf k})$ be two linear representations of $\Gamma$ over a field ${\bf k}$ which coincide on $W$.
 Then $\rho_1$ and $\rho_2$ coincide on a finite index subgroup of $\Gamma \cap \overline{W}^Z$. \textup{(}Here, $\overline{W}^Z$ denotes the Zariski closure of $W$ in $G$.\textup{)} \end{lemma}